UK Autumn Budget 2024: What does it mean for me?

 Planning opportunities

-- If you have used carried forward losses in the last six years, consider revisiting prior years’ tax returns to reduce losses utilised and bring the losses forward to the current higher rate environment.
+• If you have previously used carried forward losses, consider revisiting prior year tax returns to reduce losses utilised and bring the losses forward to the current higher rate environment.

 Inheritance tax (IHT)